alexandre-touret/api-first-workshop/docs/workshop.md

 $ ./mvnw quarkus:dev
 ```

-You can go through the SmallRye Swagger UI to see the differences.
+You can go through the SmallRye Swagger UI to catch the differences.

 > aside positive
 >